 Clause 3 concerns the practical arrangements for a JFS - preparation, commencement, amendment, deadlines for preparation of the first fisheries statement and details of the obligations to review.
 Fisheries policy authorities are to publish the JFS within 18 months of the Bill being passed.
-We welcome the requirements for review of the statements under clause 3(4), however, suggest that if the fisheries policy authorities consider changes are not requirement, the current provisions could be strengthened by a requirement to publish a statement setting out the reasons why no changes are required.
+We welcome the requirements for review of the statements under clause 3(4), however, suggest that if the fisheries policy authorities consider changes are not required, the current provisions could be strengthened by a requirement to publish a statement setting out the reasons why no changes are required.
+The Bill does not set out a process for circumstances where the fishing authorities are unable to agree a JFS.